proxidize/proxidize-android/README.md

 Proxidize created Proxidize Android as a proof of concept for Proxidize MPM (Mobile Proxy Maker).
 The app accomplished its purpose, but was eventually taken down from the Google Play Store for reasons mentioned below.

 With the rise of Russian & Chinese Proxidize MPM copycat apps, and after seeing the damage these can cause to the community of proxy users with the recent scandal, we decided to open source this app to protect the users from falling prey to any botnet apps.
-Further read: [Proxidize copycats, a story of greed & international crim syndicates](https://proxidize.com/blog/proxidize-copycats-a-story-of-greed-international-crime-syndicates/)
+Further read: [Proxidize copycats, a story of greed & international crime syndicates](https://proxidize.com/blog/proxidize-copycats-a-story-of-greed-international-crime-syndicates/?utm_source=github.com&utm_medium=link&utm_campaign=proxidize-android-github)

 Proxidize Android Legacy is the predecessor of the upcoming Proxidize Portable application which will solve all the shortcomings of this app.

-**IMPORTANT:** Proxidize Android was marked as a false positive Potentially Unwanted App (PUP) due to it containing a tunneling client.
-You can read more about this below and find the instructions to build the app from scratch.
+**IMPORTANT:** Proxidize Android was marked as a false positive Potentially Unwanted App (PUP) or Riskware due to it containing a local proxy server.
+This is nothing to worry about, but you can read more about this below and find the instructions to build the app from scratch.

 <div align="center"> </br><a href="https://github.com/proxidize/proxidize-android/releases/download/APK/proxidize-android.apk">